naibarn/SmartSpec/.smartspec/workflows/smartspec_implement_tasks.md

     Kilo Orchestrator Mode.
   - when running inside Kilo, the workflow MUST verify that Orchestrator Mode is active **before** starting implementation.
+  - if the environment does **not explicitly report** that Orchestrator Mode is active, the workflow MUST treat Orchestrator as **not active** and apply the Section 18 rules for `--require-orchestrator`.
   - if Orchestrator Mode is not active or cannot be enabled by the IDE, the workflow MUST:
     - in `strict` safety mode: fail fast with a clear error message